Weimar University: History

-Subsequent to the decision to jointly operate Weimar, it was realized that operating a college, academy, and lifestyle center required a quite different focus than operating a media ministry and that Amazing Facts and Weimar Institute would be better served to operate cooperatively, but separately and the two separated amicably.
+Subsequent to the decision to jointly operate Weimar, it was realized that operating a college, academy, and lifestyle center required a different focus than operating a media ministry and that Amazing Facts and Weimar Institute would be better served to operate cooperatively, but separately, and the two separated amicably.
 Amazing Facts and Weimar Institute continue to work cooperatively.

 A long-term focus of Weimar has been the NEWSTART Program.
 It is part of Weimar's health care program and is primarily focused on lifestyle-based crisis intervention and training for recovery from diabetes and life-threatening heart problems.
 NEWSTART is an acronym and stands for Nutrition, Exercise, Water, Sunlight, Temperance, Air, Rest, and Trust (in Divine Power).

 Academics

 In 1978, Weimar College opened on the semester system.
 It now offers a BA in Christian Education, BA in Religion, BBA in Business Administration, BS in Natural Sciences, AS in Nursing, BS in Nursing, BA in Interdisciplinary Studies, and a lifestyle and health coach certificate.

 In the past, Weimar College was affiliated with Griggs University.
 According to the college 2011-2012 academic bulletin, this affiliation enabled completion of select degrees through Griggs University.
 In the fall of 2012, Weimar College discontinued their association with Griggs University and no longer offer Griggs University credits.

 Perusal of accreditation through the Western Association of Schools and Colleges (WASC) began during the 2009-2010 academic year as reflected in the corresponding academic bulletin.
 The WASC Senior College and University Commission granted eligibility to Weimar Institute during the 2015-2016 academic year.
-In February 2017, the institute was granted candidacy status for a period of five years during which the college could advance to initial accreditation if the commission's qualifications were met.
+In February 2017, the institute was granted candidacy status for five years during which the college could advance to initial accreditation if the commission's qualifications were met.
 According to the March 2017 accreditation progress report, the institute was scheduled to receive a visit from the WASC commission to determine eligibility for initial accreditation in the fall of 2018.
 In the subsequent commission report, the institute was granted initial accreditation for a period of six years retroactive to January 1, 2018.
 The university also has approval to operate under the California Bureau for Private Postsecondary Education.

 Nursing program

-On May 18, 2011, the college requested a study of the feasibility of starting an associate degree Nursing program.
-It has a state-approved pre-nursing program and started an associate's degree program in nursing that began in Fall 2015, with state approval from the California Board of Registered Nursing.
-In May 2019, the institute announced a new bachelor of science in nursing program which accepted its first cohort of students for the fall of 2019.
+On May 18, 2011, the college requested a study of the feasibility of starting an Associate Degree nursing program.
+It has a state-approved pre-nursing program and started an Associate Degree program in nursing that began in Fall 2015, with state approval from the California Board of Registered Nursing.
+In May 2019, the institute announced a new Bachelor of Science in nursing program which accepted its first cohort of students for the fall of 2019.